nfreq/whoopnet/README.md

 While compatible with any unmodified FPV multirotor that supports ELRS, HDZero and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing capabilities via offboard compute.

-This flexibility allows a 20g robot to have a 20kg brain.
+This allows a 20g robot to have a 20kg brain.

 Read the [docs](https://github.com/nfreq/whoopnet/wiki).
 ___